trailblazer/trailblazer.github.io/gems/representable/performance.md

 ## Reusing the top-level Representer

 It is also possible to cache the top-level representer and reuse it, e.g. for multiple requests.
-Once the decorator has been initialized, it can be reused using `#update!`.
+Of course, doing so is your job.
+However, once the decorator has been initialized the first time, it can be reused using `#update!`.
+Again, doing so is up to you.

+[roar-rails support]

 {% highlight ruby %}
 decorator = AlbumRepresenter.new(album)